Principle of Filled Thermal System

 A filled thermal system is basically a pressure gauge (generally bourdon type) with a small-bore tubing connected to a bulb acting as a temperature sensor.
 The complete system is gas-tight and filled with gas or liquid under pressure.

 - Torque requirements.

 - Selection of filling fluid/gas.

 - Thermal expansion will have a small impact on the reading.

-- If the range is narrow or bulb is small and capillary long then full compensation is required.
+- If the range is narrow or the bulb is small and the capillary long then full compensation is required.

 - Compensation is done either using a bimetallic compensator or by duplicating the spiral and capillary.